f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

 r10000 Series Multitenancy
 ==========================

-Each r10000 appliance has 48 vCPU’s, however 12 of those vCPU’s are dedicated to the F5OS layer.
-This leaves 36 vCPU’s left over for use by tenants on the r10900, 28 vCPU's for the r10800, and 24 vCPU's for the r10600.
-You can dedicate all vCPU’s to one large tenant, or you can allocate smaller numbers of vCPU’s per tenant so that you can deploy many tenants.
-Below are examples of the total number of vCPU's supported for each r10000 platform.
+Each r10000 appliance has 48 vCPUs, however 12 of those vCPUs are dedicated to the F5OS layer.
+This leaves 36 vCPUs left over for use by tenants on the r10900, 28 vCPUs for the r10800, and 24 vCPUs for the r10600.
+You can dedicate all vCPUs to one large tenant, or you can allocate smaller numbers of vCPUs per tenant so that you can deploy many tenants.
+Below are examples of the total number of vCPUs supported for each r10000 platform.

-The r10900 has 48 vCPU's total, 12 vCPU's reserved for F5OS, and 36 vCPU's left over for use by tenants:
+The r10900 has 48 vCPUs total, 12 vCPUs reserved for F5OS, and 36 vCPUs left over for use by tenants:

 .. image:: images/rseries_multitenancy/image3.png
   :align: center
   :scale: 60%

-The r10800 has 48 vCPU's total, 8 vCPU's are disabled via licensing, 12 vCPU's reserved for F5OS, and 28 vCPU's left over for use by tenants:
+The r10800 has 48 vCPUs total, 8 vCPUs are disabled via licensing, 12 vCPUs reserved for F5OS, and 28 vCPUs left over for use by tenants:

 .. image:: images/rseries_multitenancy/image4.png
   :align: center
   :scale: 60%

-The r10600 has 48 vCPU's total, 12 vCPU's are disabled via licensing, 12 vCPU's reserved for F5OS, and 24 vCPU's left over for use by tenants:
+The r10600 has 48 vCPUs total, 12 vCPUs are disabled via licensing, 12 vCPUs reserved for F5OS, and 24 vCPUs left over for use by tenants:

 .. image:: images/rseries_multitenancy/image5.png
   :align: center